-4. LEGAL PROCEEDINGS
+3. LEGAL PROCEEDINGS

 In July of 2003, a complaint was filed in the General Court of Justice, Superior Court Division, Orange County, North Carolina, in a lawsuit captioned Hamlet v.
 Genentech, Inc., et al., No. 03 CVS 1161, and was subsequently amended, by participants in one of the Phase III clinical trials of RAPTIVA.
 The complaint asserts claims for alleged negligence, breach of fiduciary duty, fraud, misrepresentation and medial negligence against the plaintiff's treating physician, the physician's medical practice, Genentech, XOMA, the institutional review board responsible for the trial and the contract research organization retained to conduct the trial.
 The complaint seeks unspecified compensatory damages alleged to be in excess of \$10,000.
-As set forth in the complaint, the plaintiff was initially in the placebo group of this trial; he did not receive RAPTIVA® during this time, and his claims are based on his failure to receive his indicated treatment, not his receipt of RAPTIVA®.
-Although this case is at an early stage, the Company believes the claims against it to be without merit and intends to vigorously defend against them.
+As set forth in the complaint, the plaintiff was initially in the placebo group of this trial; he did not receive RAPTIVA.
 At a recent hearing, XOMA was successful in having all claims that allege or depend on XOMA being a health care provider dismissed, and the Court dismissed the fiduciary duty and constructive fraud claims as well.
-Discovery is on-going.
+Four of the defendants, including XOMA, have reached agreement with the plaintiff on a settlement, but a formal settlement agreement and release have not yet been executed.